 - Nested Mouths: Its third form unhinges its jaw to reveal a massive Rafflesia-shaped inner mouth.

 - Pieces of God: It was once known as the God Tree and is the origin of all chakra in the world.
-The mother of the Sage stole a portion of its power, causing it to become a monster in an effort to get that chakra back.
+The mother of the Sage stole a portion of its power by eating its fruit, causing it to become a monster in an effort to get that chakra back.
 The Sage's solution was to split its chakra into 9 parts and form it into the Tailed Beasts.
 Madara's plan to revive it involves sealing the 9 beasts back inside.
 Notably, reviving it does not actually require the entire beasts.
 Only a portion of the chakra from each is enough to initiate its eventual revival, albeit at a slower pace.
 If the combined Chakra of all living things is reconnected to the god tree, a new chakra fruit will be created.

-- Physical God: Easily the most powerful being in the series.]]
+- Physical God: One of the most powerful beings in the series.

 - Readings Are Off the Scale: Its power does have limits, but it literally cannot be measured.

 - When it metamorphoses into its second form it causes the Sensing Sphere, which is used to measure chakra levels across the entire war, to form an entirely separate sphere - so it has roughly equal power to every single being in the elemental nations at the moment put together.

 - Not So Stoic: Despite it being said that the Ten-Tails lacks any type of feelings or personality, the sight of Naruto reminding it of the Sage of the Six Paths, as well as eight of the nine tailed beasts drove it into a rage, causing it to aim the biggest tailed beast ball in the series at just Naruto.
 This is eventually revealed to be because of Kaguya's will.